San Diego Archery Ranges

 Archery ranges and equipment use: Crossbows?

-Both archery ranges are designed solely for the use of traditional archery equipment, including bows and arrows.
-Therefore, the use of crossbows, javelins, throwing knives, axes, slingshots, and other similar items are strictly prohibited on the ranges.
-Although crossbows may appear similar to archery equipment, they are capable of shooting bolts at speeds of 350-450 feet per second, compared to the velocity of 200-330 feet per second for a compound bow.
-This increased speed leads to longer ranges, flatter trajectories, and potentially more damaging hits on targets.
-Additionally, the use of crossbows may cause greater wear and tear on the targets that have been set up for public use.
-For these reasons, the use of crossbows is strictly prohibited on our ranges.
+Our archery ranges are exclusively designed for traditional archery equipment, namely bows and arrows.
+It is strictly prohibited to use crossbows, javelins, throwing knives, axes, slingshots, or similar items on the ranges.
+Although crossbows may seem like they belong among archery equipment, they shoot bolts at much higher speeds compared to compound bows.
+This can lead to longer ranges, flatter trajectories, and potentially dangerous hits on targets.
+Our targets, intended for public use, are not equipped to withstand high-velocity crossbow use and could either fail or cause injury if used as targets for crossbows.
+As a result, the use of crossbows is strictly prohibited on our ranges.

 According to San Diego Municipal Code section 62.3701, it is illegal to possess, discharge, or sell any crossbow within the city limits of San Diego, unless the person has obtained a permit from the San Diego Police Department.
 Here is the link to the law: https://www.sandiego.gov/sites/default/files/municipal-code/01-62.pdf (scroll down to section 62.3701).